 Everyone in society plays a key role on a daily basis to various degrees in developing healthy communities.
 As the stewards of the built and natural environments, planners have a crucial role to play.
-They are the subject matter experts who connect the complexities of environmental social issues. considerations, and economic growth.
-They translate community input into recommendations for decision makers to select the best possible choice that will yield the most positive health outcomes.
+They are the subject matter experts who connect the complexities of social issues, environmental considerations, and economic growth.
+They translate input into community recommendations for decision makers to select the best possible choice that will yield the most positive health outcomes.
 If health considerations are not fully analyzed in planning processes, however, the risk of people continuing to fall into the stream of chronic diseases is imminent.